thomas-melville/myNotes/General/Career_Development/GIT/Commands.md

 ## log

+grep
+	you can grep the contents of the commit messages

+	git log --grep='what am I looking for'

 pickaxe feature
 	search for text in the changes in each commit, the text can be added or removed